joshuagreenslade/CSCC09/assignment/3/rubric.md

 **Comments**
 ```
 There are only error messages in the console are those that I sent, such as 400, 401, 403, 404, ...
+There are also only warnings of image mixed content if the user gives the app the url of an image using http.
 ```